 SENIOR RESEARCH ASSOCIATE

-Isobel is a fourth-year doctoral student at the University of Chicago.
-Before coming to the University of Chicago, Isobel was a PhD student at Cornell University.
-Broadly, Isobel’s research asks how children think about social groups and how these groups relate to one another.
-Current lines of work investigate children’s understanding of different forms of social status, gendered and racial attitudes about political leadership, the intergenerational transmission of proto-political attitudes, and children’s social learning from others’ nonverbal behaviors. email: email@example.com
+Isobel is a PhD student at the University of Chicago.
+Broadly, Isobel’s research asks how children think about social groups and their relations to one another.
+Current lines of work investigate the development of reasoning about group-based social hierarchies, gendered and racial attitudes about political leadership, the intergenerational transmission of sociopolitical attitudes, and children’s social learning from others’ nonverbal behaviors. email: firstname.lastname@example.org

 Kaila is a Ph.D. student in Psychology at University of Chicago and is broadly interested in the emergence of social group attitudes and beliefs.
 She is particularly interested in the development of children’s conceptualization of race, ethnicity, and wealth and how they use these understandings to make decisions and form judgments about others.
 She is currently focused on how parents talk to their children about taboo topics such as race and wealth inequality and children’s use of others’ nonverbal behavior to make social judgments (e.g., perceived social hierarchy). email: email@example.com